Our top pick for

 TTM: trailing 12 months

-There are currently 9.0 million Exelixis shares held short by investors – that's known as Exelixis's "short interest".
-This figure is 9.3% down from 9.9 million last month.
+There are currently 13.3 million Exelixis shares held short by investors – that's known as Exelixis's "short interest".
+This figure is 5.2% up from 12.6 million last month.

 There are a few different ways that this level of interest in shorting Exelixis shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Exelixis.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Exelixis.

 Find out more about how you can short Exelixis stock.